Upcoming White House conference on food and health draws from Harvard Law food strategy blueprint.

 By Clea Simon

 Via Harvard Law Today

 On Wednesday, Sept.
 28, when the White House convenes a conference on food and health for the first time in more than 50 years, it will be tackling sprawling issues of equity, policy, and science.
 While the initial gathering in 1969 led to major policy innovations, from how we label food to more nutritious school lunches and the creation of the Supplemental Feeding Program for Women Infants and Children, or WIC, new approaches are needed, say experts at Harvard Law School.

-Looking ahead to the White House Conference on Hunger, Nutrition, and Health, Professor Emily M. Broad Leib ’08, who serves as faculty director of the Harvard Law School Food Law and Policy Clinic, and Katie Garfield, a clinical instructor at the Center for Health Law and Policy Innovation and director of their whole-person care initiatives, say that drafting a national strategy for food must be a major priority.
+Looking ahead to the White House Conference on Hunger, Nutrition, and Health, Professor Emily M. Broad Leib ’08, who serves as faculty director of the Harvard Law School Food Law and Policy Clinic, and Katie Garfield, a clinical instructor at the Center for Health Law and Policy Innovation, say that drafting a national strategy for food must be a major priority.

 “Food is really important,” said Leib.
 “But there’s no one agency in charge of food.
 No one leading agency that focuses on how we make sure that food is safe, healthy, sustainable, and available.
 And that means food is often forgotten.”

 The frequent result, Leib explained, is surprisingly contradictory policy: “We have dietary guidelines that make suggestions of what we should be consuming.
 And then our agricultural subsidies are funding completely different foods,” she pointed out.
 Another persistent challenge, she said, “is moving from food security to nutrition security, having more of a lens on the healthfulness of food.”

 The two argue that the effects of these problems cannot be underestimated.
 “We know that that nutrition has an incredible impact on health,” said Garfield.
 “But not having an appropriate diet is the leading risk factor for death in the United States.”